All 15 Journey Albums in Order of Release Date

 10. Rubicon

-“Frontiers,” the eighth studio album by the American rock band Journey, was released on February 1, 1983, under Columbia Records.
-Notably, it marked the last appearance of bassist Ross Valory until 1996’s “Trial by Fire.”
-The album achieved great success, reaching No. 2 on the Billboard 200 chart and spawning four top 40 singles: “After the Fall” (No. 23), “Send Her My Love” (No. 23), “Faithfully” (No. 12), and “Separate Ways (Worlds Apart)” (No. 8).
+“Frontiers,” the eighth studio album by the American rock band Journey, was released on February 1, 1983, via Columbia Records.
+Noticeably, it was the last performance with bassist Ross Valory until the 1996 release of “Trial by Fire.”
+It became their biggest seller to date, peaking at No. 2 on the Billboard 200 and generating four top 40 singles: “After the Fall” (No. 23), “Send Her My Love” (No. 23), “Faithfully” (No. 12), and “Separate Ways (Worlds Apart)” (No. 8).
 “Frontiers” was later certified six times platinum by the RIAA.
-Interestingly, the album’s tracklist underwent last-minute changes, with two songs replaced, one of which, “Only the Young,” gained popularity in the movie “Vision Quest.”
+Interestingly, the tracklist for this album was changed at the last minute.
+Two songs were exchanged, one of which, “Only the Young,” gained some popularity in the movie “Vision Quest.”

 journey albums Raised on Radio image